awsdocs/amazon-comprehend-developer-guide/doc_source/api-async-insights.md

 # Async analysis for Amazon Comprehend insights<a name="api-async-insights"></a>

-The following examples demonstrate how to use Amazon Comprehend API for real\-time analysis, using the AWS CLI, Java, and Python\.
-Use the examples to learn about the Amazon Comprehend synchronous operations and as building blocks for your own applications\.
+The following sections use the Amazon Comprehend API to run asynchronous operations to analyze Amazon Comprehend insights\.

 **Topics**
 + [Prerequisites](#detect-topics-role-auth)
 + [Starting an analysis job](#how-start-job)
 + [Monitoring analysis jobs](#how-monitor-progress)
 + [Getting analysis results](#how-get-results)

-The following sections describe using the Amazon Comprehend API to run asynchronous operations for Amazon Comprehend insights\.

 ## Prerequisites<a name="detect-topics-role-auth"></a>